amiroo-rc/vue3-cypress-uploadToS3/README.md

-# Cypress Video Recorder for Vue3
+# Cypress Video Uploader to S3 Server in Vue3

 Hello,